What is Periodontal Disease?

-Periodontal infection is usually painless until it reaches an advanced stage.
-However, there are some symptoms which can indicate the presence of periodontal infection.
+Periodontal infection is usually PAINLESS until it reaches an advanced stage.

 Important Note: Your gums can look and feel quite normal and yet deep pockets of periodontal infection can still be present.
 To be certain about any periodontal disease, ask your dentist or periodontist to examine your gums for signs of infection.